er-hiba/Learn2Code/README.md

 *Files*: The files for this project are in the directory Kitty_Art
 - kitty_art.py contains the code
 - Kitty.png is the screenshot

+### Basic_Calculator
+*Description*: This program is a simple calculator that allows a user to perform basic arithmetic operations on two numbers.
+It interacts with the user to input two numbers (A and B) and the desired mathematical operation (Op), and then it calculates and displays the result.

+*Files*: The file that contains the code for this project is basic_calculator.py
+You can find it in the directory Basic_Calculator

 ## Contact
 If you have any questions or feedback about these projects, feel free to [contact me](mailto:hibah.erraoui@gmail.com).